Lufia II: Rise of the Sinistrals

 This game has a bugs page

 Lufia II is actually a prequel to the first game.
 It's most famous for its puzzle-filled dungeons, as well as having a whole mess of bugs.
-And Lufia isn't in the game, either.
+And Lufia isn't in the game, instead your ancestor Maxim is here.
 Go figure.

 While in an area, hold Select on Controller 2 and press X on Controller 1 to enable debugging (only needs to be done once).
 This sets memory address 7E057C to FF.
 The same button combo can be used again to turn it off, if necessary.

 On Controller 1, hold Start and press X to enter the first debug screen, EV FLAGS.

 - Use A or B to toggle flags, and to increase/decrease registers.
 L and R to change the page.

 From there you can jump to more menus:

 - Press X to switch to TP FLAGS.
 The same controls as EV FLAGS apply.

 - Press Select for a menu to Load or Save your game progress.